Publisher Coteau Books/Wolsak & Wynn (2019)

-A young Canadian woman’s search for her own identity brings her to Paris in 1982, and face to face with the terror of an age-old enemy.
+A young Canadian woman’s search for her own identity brings her to Paris in 1982, and sets her on a collision course with an act of terror.

 Sarah is the youngest of the three Levine sisters.
 At twenty-five, she is rudderless, caught in a paralysis which keeps her from seizing her own life.